jwdevantier/pyt/docs/gwdocs/docs/template_dsl.md

 # Template DSL

 [Snippets](snippets.md) are the most bare-bones way of generating code.
 A slightly nicer interface, [writers](writer.md), exist which helps writing lines and handling indentation.
 However, in many cases, these approaches are too low-level and involved.
-If you have a

-you may actually prefer templates
+In most cases, you will probably prefer the DSL.

 ## When to use ?
-The chapter on writing [a template engine](http://aosabook.org/en/500L/a-template-engine.html) from the "500 lines or less" book makes an interesting observation.
+The chapter on writing [a template engine](http://aosabook.org/en/500L/a-template-engine.html) from the "500 lines or less" book makes a good point.
 Programming languages excel when the content is mostly dynamic (e.g. meant to be evaluated), templates excel when the content is mostly static (literal) with bits of dynamic, executable content.

 For those mostly dynamic scenarios, use the line-writer or write to the file directly.
 However, in situations where there is much more static than dynamic content, the template DSL may be the better choice.